cs0320-f25/typescript-csv-prasadsreedevi1/README.md

     Include your notes from above: what were your initial ideas, what did the LLM suggest, and how did the results differ by prompt?
 What resonated with you, and what didn’t?
 (3-5 sentences.)

+    3) Extensibility
+    As a user, I want to specify a custom delimiter (like a semicolon), so that I can parse non-standard CSV files.
+    Acceptance Criteria:
+        -The parser takes in a delimiter option
+        -The parsing logic follows that chosen delimiter

+    4) Extensibility
+    As a developer, I want to parse large CSV files efficiently, so my app doesn't run out of memory.
+    Acceptance Criteria:
+        - The parser can process files line-by-line or in chunks.
+        - The API supports async iteration or callbacks for each row

-    The first idea and second were my initial ones, and the LLM suggested it as well.
+    The first idea and second were my initial ones, and the LLM suggested modified versions of them as well.
+I ignored suggestions such as non-UTF8 encoded files and flexible input options (passing in something other than a file path).
+I noticed that before I tweaked the prompt, I was getting too many suggestions that deviated far from the original structure/intention of the parser.
 ### Design Choices

 ### 1340 Supplement